 When your company has an extensive, global presence, chances are you will work with employees situated in different geographical locations.
 At some point, you will have to work with a number of colleagues via the web or video conferences to accomplish a project or two.
 However, the efficiency of having virtual team members is also accompanied by the struggle of onboarding and maintaining the momentum of these employees.
 This is why it’s crucial to make sure that your company has an organized system when it comes to onboarding and training remote employees.
 A well-thought-of onboarding process will ensure that these new employees are instantly introduced to the team to make them feel comfortable and involved while they’re starting on their new professional journey with you.
-Expect to organize and be on a couple of virtual meetings to cater to these employees and be mindful of mistakes commonly committed during virtual meetings to prevent you from giving you and your company a bad impression.
+Expect to organize and be on a couple of virtual meetings or an onboarding conference to cater to these employees and be mindful of mistakes commonly committed during virtual meetings to prevent you from giving you and your company a bad impression.

 You wouldn’t want your remote employees to experience less job satisfaction compared to local employees just because the latter is physically engaged and located in the workplace, do you?

 Remember to set up their accounts and the tools needed before their first day and give them access to their logins ahead of time to keep the momentum going.
-If he asks or requests for anything, be prompt when responding.
+If he asks or requests anything, be prompt when responding.

 Also, keep your remote employees engaged in large conference calls if you hope to invite them in to learn more about the company and how conference calls are being conducted.

 Another fun way of welcoming them is by sending them a ‘welcome kit’.
 This can immediately make them feel like they’re a part of the team and that the company is really looking forward to them joining.
 The welcome kit can include anything from company mugs to pens, notebooks, ID, company journal.
 It can also contain leadership books, a company calendar, and or a personal welcome note from the CEO, etc. It’s one way of reaching out and reminding them that you appreciate them for joining you even from being situated miles away.